dopeboy/curriculum-2.0/units/4-javascript/1-variable/README.md

 ### Opening

-Today we will learn about boolean values, `if`/`else` statements, comparison operators, and logical operators.
-This is important because these concepts will allow us to write sophiscated programs that will run in different ways based upon what we input.
-It connects to what we've previously learned because we will be able test the values of variables we've created in the past and derive a boolean value.
+Today we will learn about variables in JavaScript.
+This is important because we can use variables to store things that we can later on look up.
+It connects to what we've previously learned because we will be able to, eventually, write JavaScript code that interacts with the HTML & CSS we have written before.

-Someone give me an example of a use of if/else logic in the real world.
-If there is milk left in the carton, then you will drink milk.
-Or else, you will need to go to the store to get milk.
-If you take a shower, then you will smell good.
-Or else, you will smell bad.

-Let's talk about an example involving a machine.How does a metro station work?
-If the remaining amount of money on your metro card is less than the fare, then you will see "INSUFFICIENT FARE" printed on the display and the turnstile will stay locked.
-Or else, the machine will subtract the fare amount from your balance, display it, and unlock the turnstile.
+What is a programming language?
+Give me some examples.
+Remind me what a browser is.
+JavaScript is also a programming language and we can run it in our browser.

+What is a box?
+Why do we put things in a box?
+Can we take things out of the box once we've put stuff in it?

 ### Introduction of new material ("I do")

-####Create, initialize, and change a boolean variable
+####Create, instantiate, and change a variable

+**Variables** in JavaScript are like boxes in real life.
+All variables have a ***name** and a **value**.

 ```
-var hungry = true;
-var full = false;
+var singer = "Justin Bieber";
 ```

-This is an example of two boolean typed variables. **Boolean** variables can only be set to one of two values: true or false.
-Let's print these variables:
+This is an example of one variable that has a name called ``singer`` and a value called ``"Justin Bieber"``.
+We could say it is **instantiated** to the value ``"Justin Bieber"``.
+Notice the ``var`` keyword too; this is how we tell JavaScript we are making a new variable.
+Also notice the semi-colon at the end of the line; this is how we tell JavaScript we are done with a line of code.

+Suppose we want to print the value of the variable:

 ```
-console.log(hungry);
-console.log(full);
+console.log(singer);
 ```

-prints:
+This line prints ``"Justin Bieber`` to the console using the ``log()`` function.
+We'll explore both the console and functions later on in this unit.
+For now, pass in any variable you create into the console.log() function to print it out..

+Suppose our favorite singer is Ariana Grande, not Justin Bieber.
+We could change the value of the variable:

 ```
-true
-false
+singer = "Ariana Grande";
+console.log(singer);
 ```

-Suppose we were no longer hungry.
-We can change the values of the variables:
+This code prints out ``"Ariana Grande"`` to the console.

+####Arithmetic operations

+Once we've stored something into a variable, we can do things with it.
+Suppose we had a variable that stored a number:

 ```
-hungry = false;
-full = true;
+var age = 10;
 ```

-####Conditionals with comparison operators

 ##### True `if`